oroinc/documentation/cloud/support.rst

 The provided data enables the support team to size the client's environment and prepare it to support expected load on the application.

+.. admonition:: Business Tip

+   |What is B2B eCommerce|, and how does it contribute to growth strategies?
+In our guide, you'll learn the basics of online commerce.

+.. include:: /include/include-links-seo.rst
+   :start-after: begin